CottageLabs/localvoices/README.md

 * size - the size of the result set, and can be used to determine the "from" value for the next request when paging
 * letter - the specific letter the singer's name should start with

-Returns a JSON list of names and singer ids in alphabetical order, with the count of the song versions associated
+Returns a JSON list of names and singer ids in alphabetical order, with the count of the song versions associated, along with associated paging information

-    [
     {
+        "from" : "<position of cursor in result set>", "size" : "<requested number of records>",
+        "count" : "<number of records actually returned on this page>", "total" : "<total number of results to the query (including those not listed on this page)>", "results" : [
+            {
-            "id" : "<opaque internal identifier for singer>", "name" : "<canonical version of singer's name>", "versions" : "<count of the number of song versions associated>" }
+                "id" : "<opaque internal identifier for singer>", "name" : "<canonical version of singer's name>", "version_count" : "<count of the number of song versions associated>" }
         ]
+    }

 ### Auto-Complete API